Chelsea defender Wesley Fofana could miss rest of season with hamstring injury

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Chelsea defender Wesley Fofana could miss the rest of the season with head coach Enzo Maresca confirming the hamstring injury he sustained in December is worse than previously feared.
+Chelsea defender Wesley Fofana could miss the rest of the season, with coach Enzo Maresca confirming his hamstring injury is worse than previously feared.

 The 24-year-old has not played since being substituted in the second half of last month’s 3-0 win over Aston Villa.

-Maresca was unable to say whether the tear to his hamstring will require surgery but nevertheless it is a damaging blow to a player that missed the entirety of last season with an anterior cruciate ligament injury.
+Maresca was unable to say whether the tear to Fofana’s hamstring will require surgery, but nevertheless it is a damaging blow to a player who missed the entirety of last season with an anterior cruciate ligament injury.

-“Unfortunately he could be out for the season,” said the head coach.
-“We don’t know exactly for the entire season but for sure he could be out for part of it.”
+“Unfortunately he could be out for the season,” said Maresca.
+“We don’t know exactly for the entire season, but for sure he could be out for part of it.”

-It was initially hoped that Fofana, who had formed an impressive partnership in central defence alongside Levi Colwill this season, would be out for no more than a few weeks.

-He made only 15 Premier League appearances in 2022-23, his first season after joining from Leicester in a £75million deal, while his time at the King Power Stadium was also disrupted by fitness issues.
+He made only 15 Premier League appearances in 2022/23, his first season after joining from Leicester in a £75m deal, while his time at the King Power Stadium was also disrupted by fitness issues.

-“Every time you ask me about Wes I said many times I am in love with Wes, because he is that kind of defender that gives you the chance to press and be aggressive and to leave in one v one with (Ollie) Watkins,” said Maresca.
+“Every time you ask me about Wes, I said many times I am in love with Wes, because he is that kind of defender that gives you the chance to press and be aggressive and to leave in one vs one with [Ollie] Watkins,” said Maresca.

-“We did exactly the same when Wes was injured with Benoit, one v one with (Dominic) Solanke and (both defenders) can deal with that.
+“We did exactly the same when Wes was injured with Benoit, one vs one with [Dominic] Solanke and [both defenders] can deal with that.
 It’s very difficult to find that kind of defender.
 Now both are injured and we are trying to find different solutions.